phpactor/phpactor/doc/integrations/behat.rst

 Behat
 =====

-`Behat <https://github.com/behat/behat>`_ is a BDD framework which makes use of Gherkin files.
+`Behat <https://github.com/behat/behat>`_ is a BDD framework.

-Phpactor can provide goto definition support within feature files.
+Phpactor can provide goto definition and some completion support within feature files.

 Enabling
 --------